 * The only Baccalieu Island Interpretation Centre on the Baccalieu Trail .

-* More than 800 artifacts in the Blundon House, the store loft and fish store displaying the rich culture and heritage of our community.
+* More than 800 artifacts in the Blundon House, the store loft, fish store and root cellar displaying the rich culture and heritage of our community.

 * Replicas of a Traditional Fishing Stage, a Codtrap, the Baccalieu Island Lighthouse, a Longliner, and other locally made things.

-* A Research Room displaying many books and pamphlets of community interest as well as genealogical information on all families of the area.
+* A Research Room displaying many books and pamphlets of community interest as well as genealogical information on all families of Bay de Verde and area.

 * A panel displaying photos and information on our War Veterans.